 Signs your body is in need of recovery

-You’re exhausted despite having a good night's sleep
+You’re exhausted despite having had a good night's sleep

-If you know you’ve had enough sleep, but you still feel exhausted it’s a good sign your body is in need of recovery and sleep just isn’t enough.
+If you know you’ve had enough sleep but you still feel exhausted in the morning, it’s a good sign your body is in need of recovery and sleep just isn’t enough.
 Let your muscles repair by giving them complete rest until you feel more energetic.
 This could be anywhere from a few days off to a week without training.

 Your resting heart rate is significantly elevated

 An elevated resting heart rate is a sign of overtraining as your body’s metabolic rate is increased to meet the imposed demands of training.
 For those who train regularly with heart rate, this will be easy to monitor.
 For those whose resting heart rate is unknown, the best time to take a pulse for this reading is first thing in the morning, right as you wake up.
-Continue to monitor your rest heart rate as you awaken for the days after training, if it is normal you know you’ve had adequate recovery.
+Continue to monitor your resting heart rate as you awake for the days after training and if it is normal you know you’ve had adequate recovery.

 You drink plenty of water but you’re still thirsty